jhtran989/CS-351-Project-3/README.md

 As a result, the `WordSolver` class was definitely a hefty class with many methods that extended to hundreds of lines of code.
 Due to time constraints, however, I wasn't able to encapsulate it in the end (like moving the method to find the words in play in one class and moving the one finding all the anchor squares with the cross checks, left limits, etc. in another).
 So, it may be a little difficult to comb through the code...

+### GUI Version

+For the maintenance of the GUI elements, the following website really helped in streamlining the process: https://hendrix-cs.github.io/csci151/.
+Besides the suggestions mentioned on the website, I downloaded Scene Builder from the Gluon webpage (https://gluonhq.com/products/scene-builder/) that really came in handy in optimizing the pane options with a GUI to create another GUI rather than having to code everything, like in the Dominos Project (integration with the `.fxml` file).

 ### Assumptions

 This would have been an easy fix, but I assumed any dictionary passed into the word trie will only contain lowercase words.
 Also, I assumed the tiles file used for the game has lowercase letters as well (otherwise, those letters wouldn't be added to the bag of tiles).